YongURI/Processing_Data/README.md

 2. convert2displs.sh
   This script is used to remove instrument responses from .Sac files.
   The response file can be writen by package named PDCC.
+3. extract_event_from_sac.sh
+  This script is used to cut sac files based the catlogue.
+4. CatlogCHst.sh
+  This script is used to refomat the catlogue file downloaded from https://earthquake.usgs.gov/earthquakes/search/
+5.